 - Erwinia Blight Disease – wet lesion that looks mushy on leaves and stems

-Mealybugs can be controlled by trimming and dabbing an alcohol-soaked cotton swab onto the affected areas.
+Mealybugs are treated by trimming and dabbing a rubbing alcohol-soaked cotton swab onto the affected areas.

-Spider mites can be controlled by trimming the areas that are infested before spraying the leaves with diluted neem oil in water.
+Spider mites can be removed by cutting down infested areas before spraying foliage with the oil of Neem dilute in water.

-Scale, when treating small infestations, is well-responsible for pruning and the use of rubbing alcohol.
-If you have larger infestations, you’ll probably be required to eliminate the plant.
+When treating minor infestations, Scale is well-responsible for pruning and rubbing alcohol.
+For more extensive infestations, you’ll likely have to remove the plants (sorry).

 Thrips can be treated with pruning or a diluted Neem oil treatment.

-Neem oil is an organic oil that comes from India which, when it is pressed, is a natural insecticide.
-Although it’s diluted, it’s powerful and can do the job.
+Neem oil is an organic oil that comes from India and, when it is pressed, contains natural insecticidal properties.
+Even when diluted, it’s robust and will perform the job.

-Erwinia Blight Disease However, it’s much easier to avoid than treat.
-It’s a bacterial illness that requires moisture to propagate and can be caused by excessive watering and misting.
+Erwinia Blight disease.
+However, it’s much easier to avoid than treat.
+It’s a bacterial disease that requires moisture to propagate and is caused by excessive watering and misting.

-It usually begins below the soil’s level, and in days, it can grow to the leaves and stems in a matter of days.
+It is usually found under the soil, and it can grow to the leaves and stems in a matter of days.

-Pruning the affected leaves, replacing mixing the mix for potting, reducing the amount of watering, and permitting space between plants to allow to speed up the drying of the leaves.
+Cut the affected leaves, replace mixing the mix for potting, limit the amount of watering, and permit space between plants to allow for rapid drying of the leaves.

-Unfortunately, bactericides, such as copper sulfate are known to not be effective in treating the erwinia Blight.
-If the disease spreads to a lot of leaves or too many parts on the stem, then it’s not curable.
+However, bactericides like copper sulfate have proven ineffective in treating erwinia Blight.
+If the disease is spreading to a lot of leaves or a large portion of the stem, then it’s to be intractable.